Last updated: May 2026

 Upon submission, you’ll receive a comprobante (receipt) that serves as proof of your pending application.
 This document, along with your passport, allows you to remain legally in Costa Rica while your application processes.

-After submission, your application enters the review phase, which typically takes 3-12 months depending on the residency category and current processing volumes.
+After submission, your application enters the review phase, which typically takes 3 to 12 months depending on the residency category and current processing volumes.

 During this period: